aniketpanjwani/cancelled/docs/tasks.md

 ## Task 8 – Testing & accessibility pass
 - Add Vitest/Jest unit coverage for helper utilities.
-- Create a Playwright spec that loads `/`, checks the reason + pseudo count render, verifies CTA href, and asserts no console errors from motion providers.
+- Create a Playwright spec that loads `/`, checks the reason + computed count render, verifies CTA href, and asserts no console errors from motion providers.
 - Run `bun lint`, `bun typecheck`, and `bun test` before final sign-off.
 **Manual verification**: Share the Playwright report (or CLI output) demonstrating all assertions pass and no accessibility violations are reported by Axe.